beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.txt

 = My taxonomy isn’t showing in the filter / the filters are too small =

 A Taxonomy will not appear in the filter until at least one post has been connected to one of the terms.
 Just start tagging up your posts and you’ll see it shows up!
+Also, make sure that your custom post type has an archive (in the arguments for the custom post type) since this plugin uses the builtin WordPress functionality for archives.

 == Screenshots ==